Perfumer: Training

-Since 1998 PerfumersWorld's school has offered formal and informal training through university courses at King Mongkut's University of Technology Thonburi Biotechnology faculty, at Chulalongkorn University Pharmacy faculty and through on-line courses and private workshops in the United States, UK, Dubai, Hong Kong, Germany, New Zealand, and Thailand.
+Since 1998 PerfumersWorld's school has offered formal and informal training through university courses at King Mongkut's University of Technology Thonburi Biotechnology faculty, at Chulalongkorn University Pharmacy faculty and through online courses and private workshops in the United States, UK, Dubai, Hong Kong, Germany, New Zealand, and Thailand.

 More recently, in 2002, another school was born, the Grasse Institute of Perfumery (G.I.P).
 Similarly here, candidates must have a foundation in chemistry or pharmacy to be accepted as students.
+Grasse itself is a world-renowned perfume centre.

 Givaudan, International Flavors and Fragrances (IFF) and Symrise operate their own perfumery schools, but students must be employees and recommended by their managers.
 The University of Plymouth (UK) offers a BA (Bachelor of Arts) course in Business & Perfumery.

 Employment

 Most perfumers are employed by large fragrance corporations including Mane, Robertet, Firmenich, IFF, Givaudan, Takasago, and Symrise.
 Some work exclusively for a perfume house or in their own companies, but these are not as common.

 The perfumer typically begins a project with a brief by their employer or a customer, typically a fashion house or other large corporation.
 This will contain the specifications for the desired perfume, and will describe in often poetic or abstract terms what it should smell like or what feelings it should evoke, along with a maximum price per litre of the perfume oil concentrate.
 This allowance, along with the intended application of the perfume, will determine what aromatic ingredients will be used in the composition.

 The perfumer will then go through the process of blending multiple mixtures and will attempt to capture the desired feelings specified in the brief.
 After presenting the perfume mixtures to the customers, the perfumer may "win" the brief with their approval.
 They proceed to work with the customer, often with the direction provided by a panel or artistic director, which guides and edits the modifications on the composition of the perfume.
 This process typically spans several months to several years, going through many iterations, and may involve cultural and public surveys to tailor a perfume to a particular market.
 The composition will then be either used to enhance another product as a functional fragrance (shampoos, make-up, detergents, car interiors, etc.) or marketed directly to the public as a fine fragrance.

 Alternatively, the perfumer may simply be inspired to create a perfume and produce something that later becomes marketable or wins a brief.
 This is more common in smaller or independent perfume houses.